swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 func append<each S: Sequence>(_: repeat each S, _: repeat each T) where (each S).Element == (Int, String) {}
 ```

-Furthermore, since the same-type requirement implies a same-shape requirement, we've actually implicitly constrained `T` to having a length of 2 elements, without knowing what those elements are.
+Furthermore, since the same-type requirement implies a same-shape requirement, we've implicitly constrained `T` to having a length of 2 elements, without knowing what those elements are.

 This introduces theoretical complications.
 In the general case, same-type requirements on type parameter packs allows encoding arbitrary systems of integer linear equations: